sandreas/m4b-tool/README.md

 # m4b-tool
-m4b-tool is a tool to merge, split and manipulate m4b audiobook files with chapters
+m4b-tool is a is a wrapper for ffmpeg and mp4v2 to merge, split or and manipulate m4b audiobook files with chapters

 ## Features

-- Merge a set of audio files into a single m4b file
+- Merge a set of audio files (e.g. MP3 or AAC) into a single m4b file
 - Split a single m4b-File into several output files by chapters
 - Add chapters to an existing m4b-File via musicbrainz and silence detection

 ## Requirements

-m4b-tool is written in PHP (yes!) and uses ffmpeg and mp4v2 to perform conversions.
+m4b-tool is written in PHP (Yes, you read it correctly!) and uses ffmpeg and mp4v2 to perform conversions.
 Therefore you will need the following tools in your $PATH:

 - PHP >= 7.0
 - ffmpeg